protagonistdotjpeg/protagonistdotjpeg/README.md

 >
 > i am a system (osdd). if i am not fronting it's not worth interacting (unless github is linked in this account)
 >
-> dni pro/darkship, ranfren, and basic dni (forsaken and homestuck are on thin ice). iwec 14 and under (i am 18 years old)
+> dni pro/darkship, ranfren, and basic dni (forsaken and homestuck are on thin ice). iwec 14 and under (i am 18 years old). i don't like being bothered much when i'm already with friends but if ur in my following it's ok 👍
 >
-> i'm growing into a more confident person now (though i'll still have my shy moments). i am also employed but i am typically on around 18:00 EST (it's when i get home)
+> i am super introverted and stuff and i will rarely ever int first so pls don't expect much from me 😟. i am also employed but i am typically on around 18:00 EST (it's when i get home)
 >
-> if i follow u i think ur cool ok,,,,,,
+> if i follow u i think ur so cool ok,,,,,,

 <p align="center">
 <img width="240" height="8" alt="image" src="https://github.com/user-attachments/assets/65a8ca45-7851-4a60-949a-a6972d176bed" />